Mukush019/Data-Cleaning-in-Excel-Cafe-Sales-Data-/README.md

 - Incorrect data type

 #### License
 The data is publicly available on Kaggle for education and portfolio use.
-To download the latest version of the data, [Click Here](https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training).
+To download the latest version of the data and read the column descriptions, [Click Here](https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training).